raifef/2026-NVIDIA/Raifef/PRD.md

 ### Success Metrics
 * **Metric 1 (GPU Speedup):** Achieve faster wall-time-to-solution with GPU vs CPU
-* **Metric 1 (Reproducibility):** Reproduce the high-speed outliers observed in the paper.
-We define a fast outlier to be a run which reaches energy ≤ E_target within τ seconds, where τ might be 10% of DCQO median TTS or in the lowest 4$ of TTS outcomes to align with the paper.
+* **Metric 2 (Reproducibility):** Reproduce the high-speed outliers observed in the paper.
+We primarily define a fast outlier to be a run in which the TTS is in the lowest 4$%$ of the DCQO TTS distribution, to align with the paper, or it may secondarily be defined as a run which reaches energy ≤ E_target within τ seconds, where τ might be 10% of DCQO median TTS.
 We aim for R repeats in the range of R = 50-200 depending on runtime, with a minimum of R=50.
-* **Metric 2 (Statistical analysis):** Perform a statistical hypothesis test to determine whether the CD term is responsible for these high-speed outliers
+* **Metric 3 (Statistical analysis):** Perform a statistical hypothesis test to determine whether the CD term is responsible for these high-speed outliers.
+We will compare the probability for a fast outlier between methods using a two-proportion test and report binomial confidence intervals.

 ### Visualization Plan
 * **Plot 1:** Time-to-Solution vs. Problem Size (N) comparing CPU vs. GPU